pyswmm/swmmio/README.md

 ```
 $ python -m swmmio --run path/to/mymodel.inp
 ```
 If you have many models to run and would like to take advantage of your machine's cores, you can start a pool of simulations with the `--start_pool` (or `-sp`) command.
-After pointing `-sp` to one or more directories, swmmio will search for SWMM .inp files and all them to a multiprocessing pool.
+After pointing `-sp` to one or more directories, swmmio will search for SWMM .inp files and add all them to a multiprocessing pool.
 By default, `-sp` leaves 4 of your machine's cores unused.
-This can changed via the `-cores_left` argument.
+This can be changed via the `-cores_left` argument.
 ```
 $ #run all models in models in directories Model_Dir1 Model_Dir2
 $ python -m swmmio -sp Model_Dir1 Model_Dir2